benkoo/mcard-core/README.md

 - `content`: The actual content data (can be any type)
 - `content_hash`: A SHA-256 hash of the content, automatically calculated (64-character hexadecimal string)
-- `time_claimed`: A timezone-aware timestamp indicating when the content was claimed
+- `time_claimed`: A timezone-aware timestamp with microsecond precision, used for ordering cards.
+This timestamp indicates when the content was claimed, preserving the exact order of card creation down to the microsecond.

 ## Installation